techx-cv/Environment_Tutorial/README.md

 Make sure you have VPN service thus you can use google, colab , etc. For ones doesn't have VPN, TBD.

 ## Task Two: Set up your Google Account
 If you already have a Google account, please skip this task.
 If you don't have a google account, please follow the instruction explicitly and make sure all the settings are correct.
-Quick Link to [instruction](https://github.com/techx-cv/Environment_Tutorial/blob/main/Google%20Account%20Registration.pdf)
+Quick Link to [instruction](https://github.com/techx-cv/Environment_Tutorial/blob/main/Google%20Account%20Registration.pdf).

-## Task Three:
+## Task Three: Set up your Colab